zach-blumenfeld/demo-news-recommendation/README.md

 similar interests.
 For the MIND graph, common interests translate to “co-click” relationships between news articles.

-Graph is well suited for applying CF as the relationships between user's preferences is baked into the data model and basic forms of CF are easily accomplished with simple graph traversals. in `collab-filtering-example.cypher` we show how CF can be scaled using FastRP embeddings in combination with K-nearest Neighbors (KNN) to reduce the dimentionalty of the problem while identifying similar news articles.
+Graph is well suited for applying CF as the relationships between user's preferences is baked into the data model and basic forms of CF are easily accomplished with simple graph traversals. in `collab-filtering-example.ipynb` we show how CF can be scaled using FastRP embeddings in combination with K-nearest Neighbors (KNN) to reduce the dimentionalty of the problem while identifying similar news articles.